 As well as the 2019 Awards, The Governor presented Scientia Professor George Paxinos AO DistFRSN with his Distinguished Fellowship of the Society.

-4.2 Strategic planning day
+4.2 strategic planning day

-Professor Sloan advised that the Executive had met on 25 August to develop a strategic plan for the Society for the period 2021 - 2023.
-He said the Council would consider the plan after it has been reviewed by Council committees and the Branches..
+The Executive met on 25 August to develop a strategic plan for the Society for the period 2021 - 2023.
+The Council will consider the plan after it has been reviewed by Council committees.